srividand/sklearn_logreg/README.md

 There are two dependent variables and all are independent variables.
 So, using matplotlib I printed the histogram of all the independant variables.

-And I split the data into 70% training and 30% testing data, and performed logistic regression for both training and testing data and I performed the metric AUC and its 0.82.
+And I split the data into 70% training and 30% testing data by using train_test_split from sklearn.model_selection, and performed logistic regression for both training and testing data from sklearn.linear_model and I performed the metric AUC by importing roc_curve, aoc, roc_auc_score from skleran_metrics and the auc score is 0.82.

 Then, I did another classification using SVM algorithm.
-I used SVC function and tuned hypermeter from 0.1 to 1.0 using forloop and did the validation metric and AUC.
-The AUC is 0.87.
+I split the data into 70% training data and 30% testing data using train_test_split from sklearn.model_selection.
+I used SVC function from sklearn.svm and tuned hypermeter from 0.1 to 1.0 using forloop and did the validation metric and AUC by importing roc_curve, aoc, roc_auc_score from skleran_metrics.
+The AUC score is 0.87.

 The AUC score when C =1 is 0.87, which is greater than any c value.
 So, C = 1 value gives the optimal SVM classifier with respect to AUC.